franoliveto/cipher/README.md

-cipher is a toy web tool for AES encryption and decryption.
+crypto is a toy web tool for AES encryption and decryption.